-A good manager will know the most important metrics to measure on all social media platforms be it twitter, Facebook, LinkedIn, YouTube, Pinterest, or the others.
+A good manager will know the most important metrics to measure on all social media platforms be it Twitter, Facebook, LinkedIn, YouTube, Pinterest, or the others.
 They should mention metrics such as-

 6. What is ROI: how to generate and measure ROI?

-Your social media manager should be able to describe what ROI stands for, what it means, how to generate this conversions and how it is measured.
+Your social media manager should be able to describe what ROI stands for, what it means, how to generate these conversions, and how it is measured.
 Though some may say it is difficult to measure, an experienced manager will be able to describe how to achieve this with the right analytical tools.
 Return of investment (ROI) can be measured directly through a medium of choice, for example through sales.
-Let’s say for an ecommerce site and conversions (website visits, site/product reviews, digital products downloads) or indirectly through metrics like engagement, shares, consumption of brand, mentions, etc. They should also be able to describe ROI formula in terms of percentage. i.e ROI = Net Profit / Total Investment * 100.
-In generating this conversion, the social media should describe strategies he can use to generate leads not forgetting to include social advertisements.
+Let’s say for an eCommerce site and conversions (website visits, site/product reviews, digital products downloads) or indirectly through metrics like engagement, shares, consumption of brand, mentions, etc. They should also be able to describe ROI formula in terms of percentage. i.e ROI = Net Profit / Total Investment * 100.
+In generating this conversion, social media should describe strategies he can use to generate leads not forgetting to include social advertisements.

 7. How do you stay on top of the latest updates, innovations, and new platforms in social media?

 Technology is evolving and every now and then new innovations are being introduced to the social platforms market, ranging from updates all the way to new platforms getting introduced.
 A good social media manager should keep refining their skills and be constantly learning about the new features that get added to existing platforms and on the new platforms after which he can recommend to the company.
-Here at Online Growth Systems we call it growthing, and every team member shares something new they learn every week in their field of work.
-A great social media manager will describe how he gets updated on the new trends let's say, by watching tech news, reading tech blogs, following specific industry announcement, and such.
-They should also save time to learn on any new features added on a tool or app they use.
+Here at Online Growth Systems, we call it growthing, and every team member shares something new they learn every week in their field of work.
+A great social media manager will describe how he gets updated on the new trends let’s say, by watching tech news, reading tech blogs, following specific industry announcements, and such.
+They should also save time to learn about any new features added to a tool or app they use.

 8. How is SEO related to social media, and if they have heard about Facebook EdgeRank?

 Social media contributes highly in search engine rankings like Google.
 A social media manager should understand this well and have in mind techniques he/she can use to improve SEO, or Search Engine Optimization, using social media.
-They should at least understand Google algorithms and techniques such as having major social platforms for a company, sharing contagious content that will drive traffic, link building when sharing content, use of keywords, and pinterest utilization.
-They should also have some knowledge on Facebook EdgeRank which is basically an algorithm by Facebook that limits the number of fans and followers that see a page post basing on the previous performance and fans interests.
+They should at least understand Google algorithms and techniques such as having major social platforms for a company, sharing contagious content that will drive traffic, link building when sharing content, use of keywords, and Pinterest utilization.
+They should also have some knowledge on Facebook EdgeRank which is basically an algorithm by Facebook that limits the number of fans and followers that see a page post basing on the previous performance and fans’ interests.

 9. What measure will you employ to ensure a successful social media strategy?

-This is an important open ended question that will gauge how independent and detailed a social media manager is.
-They should be able to describe their strategy in a step by step manner that is how they will plan, implement, and finally measure the results to determine a strategies’ success.
+This is an important open-ended question that will gauge how independent and detailed a social media manager is.
+They should be able to describe their strategy in a step-by-step manner that is how they will plan, implement, and finally measure the results to determine a strategies’ success.

 Of course in planning they should not forget to mention the things they will pay attention to such as your goals( awareness, sales, etc.), you type of audience, what tools they plan to use, what social media platforms to use, and what metrics they will need to measure each goal.
-In the implementation stage they should mention something to do with calendar and content creation/ They should describing the content, type of content (links, pictures, quotes,videos) and the time planned to be posted.
+In the implementation stage, they should mention something to do with calendar and content creation/ They should describing the content, type of content (links, pictures, quotes, videos), and the time planned to be posted.
 They should also mention if there are advertisements or contests involved.
 Lastly, in measuring results, they should mention how they will measure, monitor, and analyze results for each platform, what analytical tools they will use, and how they will present results.